Johnson from UK calls for climate action on 4-day trip to US | ExBulletin

 Johnson from UK calls for climate action on 4-day trip to US

+British Prime Minister Boris Johnson visits the United States with senior Cabinet officials to urge world leaders at the United Nations General Assembly to take urgent action on climate change ahead of this COP26 climate summit. autumn in scotland

-LONDON (AP) British Prime Minister Boris Johnson was traveling to the United States with senior Cabinet officials on Sunday to urge world leaders at the United Nations General Assembly to take urgent action on climate change ahead of the summit on the COP26 climate this autumn in Scotland.
+LONDON – British Prime Minister Boris Johnson was traveling to the United States with senior Cabinet officials on Sunday to urge world leaders at the United Nations General Assembly to take urgent action on climate change ahead of the climate summit COP26 this fall in Scotland.

 Johnson is expected to co-host a meeting on climate change with UN Secretary-General Antnio Guterres on Monday.
 The two will discuss the need to help developing countries mitigate the impact of climate change.